Healthy Recipes Blog

 Instructions

-Add 1 inch of water to a saucepan and bring to a boil.
-Rinse the broccoli.
-Use a vegetable peeler to peel the stalks.
-Cut the broccoli into bite-size florets and pieces and place them in a steamer basket.
+Add water to a saucepan and bring to a boil.
+Place the broccoli florets in a steamer basket.
 Carefully place the steamer basket in the saucepan and cover.

 Placing the steamer basket inside a stockpot with boiling water.